How to import exercise data to Strava

 Response View

-After upload user will be redirected the View which shows response messages from the Strava uploads method.
+After upload user will be redirected to the View which shows response messages from the Strava uploads method.

-After migration I have 736 activities.
+After migration, I have 736 activities.

-ASP.NET Core request body size limits
+ASP.NET Core requests body size limits

 Summary